xcart/xcart-docs/_pages/kb_en/modules/blog_system_in_x-cart/configuring_the_module_blog_system_in_x-cart.md

 After installing a WordPress blog in your store, you should check and adjust the addon configuration:

-*   In the Installed Addons section of your X-Cart store’s Admin area, locate the entry for the addon "Blog system in X-Cart 5" and click the **Settings **link below it:
+*   In the **My addons** section of your X-Cart store’s Admin area, locate the entry for the addon "Blog system in X-Cart 5" and click the **Settings **link below it:

     ![]({{site.baseurl}}/attachments/7505612/8719389.png)
     The "Blog System in X-Cart 5" addon settings page opens: